MinaProtocol/mina/rfcs/0051-limit-zkapp-cmds-per-block.md

 implemented at the mempool/block producer boundary.
 In the mempool there is `transactions` function, which returns a sequence of transactions from the mempool in the order of decreasing transaction fees.
-The block producer module just takes a number of transactions from that sequence and includes them.
-It is relatively easy to limit the number of zkApp commands returned by this functions.
-ZkApp commands above a certain limit would simply be discarded (from the sequence, but not from the mempool).
+The `create_diff` function in `Staged_ledger` then takes that sequence and tries to apply as many transactions from it as can fit into the block.
+In the latter function it is possible to simply count successfully applied zkApp commands and filter out any transactions which:
+- would violate the set zkApp command limit
+- or depend on any previously filtered transactions because of a nonce increase.

 The exact number of zkApps allowed in each block should be set dynamically, so that we can adjust it without redeploying nodes.